 The gorge through which the Western Morava flows is rich in the beautiful scenery.

-It is located between the towns of Čačak and Požega.
+It is located between towns Čačak and Požega.
 It is distinguished by the steep, high limestone sides with several caves.
 The gorge is carved between the 985 meters high mountain of Ovčar on the south and 889 meters high Kablar on the north, thus gaining its name.
 The river meanders through the gorge for 15 kilometers.
+The Ovcar-Kablar Gorge is one of the favorite destinations in Western Serbia for an active holiday.

 This is a known bird-life area, characterized by a golden eagle, honey buzzard, corncrake, rock thrush, kingfisher, etc.

 Ovčar spa and famous monasteries are located here.

 A group of monasteries (only 10 remained), commonly named "Small Serbian Holly Hill", were built mostly in the 16th centuryth and 17th centuries.
 They represent a Renaissance of Raška building school the scope of the time they were built workshops for re-writing and illumination of books, icon paintings and manufacture of various religious services items were active.

 Things to do in the Ovcar-Kablar gorge

 Mountains Ovčar and Kablar are a challenge for Day hikes from Belgrade and mountain biking.
 There are marked hiking trails with different levels of difficulty.
 From the viewpoint, on the top of Kablar, you can see the fascinating Western Morava meanders.
 There is also a rock-climbing wall in Kablar.

 On the rocks of Kablar, there was built the first via ferrata in Serbia.
 It is 45 meters high, and its overall length is 60 meters due to its scratching.
 Climbing is completely safe, does not require special conditioning and exaggerated effort.

 If you like to relax, we recommend you take it a kayaking or guided boat tour on Western Morava with visiting some of the monasteries.

 3) Special nature reserve Uvac